Otunbajr/Myhomelab-portfolio/README.md

 ## 🎯 My Goal

-Build hands-on experience by creating, configuring, securing, breaking, troubleshooting, and documenting real IT environments.
+To progress from foundational IT skills into a cybersecurity engineering role through practical experience and continuous learning by creating, configuring, securing, breaking, troubleshooting, and documenting real IT environments.

 ## 🚧 Projects